 Buyers looking for more practicality can also purchase the Forte in hatchback form, while aesthetes will want to check out the shapely two-door Forte Koup.

-Completely redesigned for the latest model year, the new Forte sports some of the most expressive sheetmetal in the compact segment thanks to a rising beltline, a steeply-raked windshield and dynamic cab-forward proportions.
+The Forte sports some of the most expressive sheetmetal in the compact segment thanks to a rising beltline, a steeply-raked windshield and dynamic cab-forward proportions.
 Checkmark-shaped character lines and a shapely rendition of Kia's "Tiger Nose" corporate grille add a bit of tasteful garnish to the sedan's form, and swept-back headlights with optional LED strips complete the look.

 Things are slightly more polarizing inside, with an asymmetrical design highlighted by "ripple effect" dashboard detailing that Kia says is intended to evoke wavelets radiating from a pebble dropped into a pond.
 Quirky details aside, material quality is more than respectable and the control layout is largely intuitive.
 There's class-leading legroom up front, and the outboard rear seats are roomy enough to hold average-sized adults.